 The festival normally starts on the first day of December and continues for about a week or more.
 The festival is a photographer's delight as colourfully dressed ethnic people from the 16 different tribes of Nagaland all gather together and join the festivity that includes Dance, Music, Food, handicrafts, Sports etc. The venue for the festival is held at Kisama Heritage Village, on the outskirts of Kohima town.

 Insurgency and Security

-The Naga people are a fierce warrior and Independent in nature.
+The Naga people are fierce warriors and Independent in nature.
 Since 1834 when the British tried to annex the region, they have been fighting for their independent status.
 After the Independence of India from British rule, the Naga people wanted their separate country.
-Today they have broadly assimilated in the national mainstream.
-However, insurgency and call for independence are still not very uncommon.
+Today they have broadly assimilated into the national mainstream.
+However, insurgency and calls for independence are still not very uncommon.
 The Naga people are generally quite hospitable.
 For your safety, you should avoid venturing too far beyond the city limits and especially during the dark.
-If you are traveling with us, we will provide you with the latest updates through our guide or co-ordinator regarding the dos and don'ts of traveling to Nagaland.
+If you are travelling with us, we will provide you with the latest updates through our guide or coordinator regarding the dos and don'ts of travelling to Nagaland.

 Nagaland is a dry state and has remained so for close to three decades now.
 Kohima being close to the Assam border gets its regular supply of grey market liquor which is apparently not very difficult to come by.
 However officially possession, sale, consumption & manufacture of alcohol is banned in Nagaland.

 What to See

 The 2nd world war cemetery of Kohima is located not far from the city centre yet it is quite peaceful and secluded.
 This historical place is also famous for the Kohima Epitaph, which reads

 "When you go home tell them of us and say

 Nagaland State Museum